LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       He checked himself into a sanatorium after he severed his left ear in December 1888, following an argument with Gaugin, and delivered the bloody mess to a brothel that he frequented.
 And he shot himself in chest with a revolver in July 1890, dying of his injuries two days later.

+      To learn more, check out our page on [van Gogh's life story](/van-gogh-biography).
+Did you know that van Gogh trained to be a priest?

       #### van Gogh's work